ereichert/elp/README.md

 13/12/2015 -

+All of the properties have been migrated to specific types including the client and backend addresses.

+Processed 121 files having 9340036 records in 33014 milliseconds.

+13/12/2015 -

 Most of the properties that should be specific types have been converted.

 Processed 121 files having 9340036 records in 33877 milliseconds.